 Progressive Summarization with Physical Books

-With physical books, creating layers is a bit more challenging because while we can easily underline and highlight things, we don’t have the luxury of exporting everything to a digital note as easily.
+Creating layers with physical books is a bit more challenging because while we can easily underline and highlight things, we don’t have the luxury of exporting everything to a digital note as quickly.

-You can still use Progressive Summarization to make effective notes on physical books.
+You can still use Progressive Summarization to make practical notes on physical books.
 It just requires a few tweaks.

-You’ll still underline anything that catches your attention.
-But the better you get at Progressive Summarization, the more sophisticated you will become and underline with your book notes in mind.
-Since it’s inefficient and time-consuming to type out everything you underline or mark in physical form, determine what you want to signify in digital form.
+Since it’s inefficient and time-consuming to type out everything you underline or mark in physical form, determine what you want to signify digitally.
+You’ll still highlight anything that catches your attention.
+But the better you get at Progressive Summarization, the more sophisticated you will become and underline with your notes in mind.

 You can create as many signifiers as you want.
 But to keep it simple, I recommend you limit them.